7digital/fastly-deploy/README.md

 # fastly-deploy
 A tool to assist in the deployment of updated VCL to Fastly.
-Provides additional verification that the new VCL has taken effects.
+Provides additional verification that the new VCL has taken effect.

 ## Usage
 ```